Heading onto the clay ground? Read on

 Offers a steel alternative when you are clayshooting.
 The editor of Sporting Gun reviewed it and concluded: “A new cartridge that is pushing the boundaries of ballistics.”

 This is Eley’s subsonic cartridge and the clay-shooting load of 28gr is assembled in a 67mm case.
 Shot size is 7.5.
 Eley claim the muzzle velocity is 1,050 feet per second, so it’s going to be quiet as well as very low in recoil.
-The Eley Hush Power subsonic cartridge which I tested in a sound-moderated 20-bore was impressive for its quietness; the strike of shot on the pattern plate was more audible than the report from the gun.
+The Eley Hush Power subsonic cartridge tested in a sound-moderated 20-bore was impressive for its quietness; the strike of shot on the pattern plate was more audible than the report from the gun.

 This is still a pretty hot load, but is worth trying if you find 28gr a bit too heavy on recoil.
 Case length is 70mm with 7.5 shot and plastic wads.
 Muzzle velocity is 1,450 feet per second.